2024-25 Edition

 Richard Futrell, Ph.D.
 Massachusetts Institute of Technology, Assistant Professor of Computer Science; Language Science (language processing, Bayesian modeling, NLP)

 Brandy Gatlin-Nash, Ph.D.
-Florida State University, Assistant Professor of Education; Language Science
+Florida State University, Associate Professor of Education; Language Science

 Young-Suk Kim, Ed.D.
 Harvard University, Professor of Education; Asian American Studies; Language Science

 J. Zoe Klemfuss, Ph.D.
-Cornell University, Assistant Professor of Psychological Science; Language Science (narrative development, children's autobiographical memory, sociocontextual influences on children's narrative, memory and well-being, children's eyewitness abilities)
+Cornell University, Associate Professor of Psychological Science; Language Science (narrative development, children's autobiographical memory, sociocontextual influences on children's narrative, memory and well-being, children's eyewitness abilities)

 Connor Mayer, Ph.D.
 University of California, Los Angeles, Assistant Professor of Language Science (linguistics, phonology, phonetics, computational linguistics, speech motor control)